Kokuyo Campus vs Maruman Mnemosyne vs Stalogy: Best Japanese Notebook for Professionals

 Our Top Pick: Kokuyo Campus B5 Notebook

 The Kokuyo Campus notebook has been a fixture of Japanese school and office life since 1975.
-I tested the current 2025 B5 5mm grid version extensively — writing with fountain pens, gel pens, and pencils, soaking through ink-heavy writing sessions — and it remains the best value professional notebook available anywhere in the world at its price point.
+Our editorial team tested the current 2025 B5 5mm grid version extensively — writing with fountain pens, gel pens, and pencils, soaking through ink-heavy writing sessions — and it remains the best value professional notebook available anywhere in the world at its price point.
 A 5-pack of 50-sheet B5 Campus notebooks costs approximately ¥500–¥700 in Japan, or roughly $8–$12 on Amazon.

 The paper quality is where Kokuyo earns its reputation.
 The 80g/m² Campus paper handles gel pens and fine-tip rollerballs without bleed-through, and the dotted guide lines on the inside covers (for cutting paper precisely) reflect the engineering mindset that has made Japanese stationery famous globally.